gemserk/mavennatives/README.md

 This project is unsupported, it was recovered here at the request of a user, this readme is here thanks to the WayBackMachine archive
+For now the best way to read the instructions is checking README.md as raw content

 Maven Native Dependencies